msschwartz21/deltascope/docs/source/API.rst

 		Dictionary containing the coefficients for the parabolic model of the data

+	.. py:attribute:: brain.subset

+		Random sample of the dataframe from :py:attr:`brain.df_thresh`

 .. py:method:: brain.read_data(filepath)

 	Reads 3D data from file and selects appropriate channel based on the assumption that the channel with the most zeros has zero as the value for no signal